DK9000/careersite/README.md

 I thought about using BOOTSTRAP or angular materials, but came to the conclusion that i wanted to make it myself.
 Animations on the site is made with AOS(js library), and some custom css for other elements.

-The app is mostly responsive and is done using media queries in css.
+The app is mostly responsive and is done using media queries in css and scaling units.

 I could have gone with IONICS framework that is buildt on Angular, then it would have been a breeze as IONIC takes care of it.
 Only flaw is that IONIC is not really good for building websites like the handed assignment.

 Optimal conditions for the site is a resolution of 1920x1080 pixels, as most devices(PC and MAC) use this resolution today.